Waite Park K9

 Thankfully, in November 2021, the Waite Park Police Department started the process of fundraising to reinstate the K9 program.
 We are excited to have a K9 back in Waite Park.

-Bosco is a pure-bred German Shepard, who flew to MN from Europe.
-K9 Bosco and his handler, Officer Andrew Lehmkuhl, started a 15 week training program to be certified by the USPCA in March 2022.
+Bosco is a pure-bred German Shepherd, who flew to MN from Europe.
+K9 Bosco and his handler, Sgt Andrew Lehmkuhl, started a 15 week training program to be certified by the USPCA in March 2022.
 Once completed they will be trained in the apprehension of violent offenders, tracking of suspects, locating of narcotics and community engagement.

 Parker is a German Shepherd.
 He was adopted in January 2016 at the age of 1 year.
 He worked in Waite Park until May of 2019 when he was assigned to a K9 handler with the St Cloud Police Department.